AlphaTechnolog/cutefetch/README.md

 emerge -av app-misc/cutefetch
 ```

-> Others package managers are WIP atm, if you want, you could contribute by packaging cutefetch to your fav distro
+### Others package managers

+We're searching for contributors for packaging cutefetch on others distros, if you like cutefetch
+but it's not available in your distro, you could try packaging it for it, or adding a suggestion in the issues tab ;)

+Else, you can try manually building it, it's easy :)

 ## Manual building